cncf/techdocs/analyses/0011-keda/keda-issues.md

 Write a task-based, step-by-step workflow for new users.
 Start with the current "KEDA Documentation" section.

 Assume the new user has no experience with KEDA and is fairly new to Kubernetes.
 The current documentation assumes that users know how to deploy and use Kubernetes Custom Resources, and that using KEDA is a matter of knowing the right configuration parameters and deploying the right resources.
 This might be true for veteran users, but new users want explicit, foolproof instructions.

 The following outline has been annotated to illustrate this point.
 Links are to existing pages that can be used as-is or provide a starting point.
 Pages with multiple procedures (for example, the "Deploying KEDA" page) should be split into multiple pages, one for each procedure.

 - [Getting Started (New users start here!)](/docs/2.13/) (rename current "KEDA Documentation" heading) *Make the new user entry point obvious.*
-  - [Deploying KEDA](/docs/2.13/deploy/) *This is analagous to "Install" for application software or a plugin.
+  - [Deploying KEDA](/docs/2.13/deploy/) *This is analogous to "Install" for application software or a plugin.
 It's the starting point for a new user.*
     - Overview *Briefly explain the differences between installation methods.
 What is the advantage of one deployment method over another?
 If the choice is not completely arbitrary, explain the differences here to help the new user decide.*
     - [Prerequisites](https://keda.sh/docs/2.13/operate/cluster/#requirements) *Make sure the new user has their tools gathered up before they start.
 This reduces frustration.
 Also, if prerequisites depend on the deployment type, you can optionally put a Prerequisites section in each deployment procedure rather than here.*
     - [Deploying with Helm](#helm)